Classical dynamics of infinite particle systems in an operator algebraic framework: Introduction

+The subsequent extension to infinite systems is done by an elegant Dyson-series argument, inspired by and extending \cite{Robinson}.
+Our extension neatly shows how quantum reasoning can be carried over to classical reasoning when the right smoothness criteria are employed, why one can still far exceed nearest-neighbor interactions, and why one can remove all dependence on the metric structure of $\Gamma$.

-The paper is organized as follows: Section \ref{Sec:oscillating lattice systems} is devoted to a brief introduction to lattice spin systems in the context of the resolvent algebra.
-In Section \ref{classical dynamical system resolvent} the Hamiltonian dynamics is introduced and we show that the dynamics leaves the resolvent algebra invariant in the case of finite systems by proving three consecutive results: Lemma \ref{lemm: simple time evolution} (free time evolution), Prop. \ref{prop: compact case} ($C_\c-$ potentials) and finally Thm. \ref{thm: main} ($C_0$ potentials).
-Finally, in case of bounded finite range interactions these results are extended to infinite systems by means of Thm. \ref{prop: extended dynamics} in Section \ref{Section: infinite dynamics}.
-Special emphasis is placed on strong continuity of the ensuing time evolution yielding our final result Thm. \ref{thm: final goal}.
+The intent of making the thermodynamic limit completely independent of a metric is inspired by the ideas of noncommutative geometry and the (dual) continuum limit in lattice gauge theory.
+Both topics are often studied with a C*-algebraic description of physics in mind, and both are only yet rigorous in the classical case.
+Our general set-up seems to be suitable for the inclusion of such more abstract models, as well as the inclusion of curved configuration spaces and possibly Coulomb interactions. \\\\ The paper is organized as follows: Section \ref{Sec:oscillating lattice systems} is devoted to a brief introduction to interacting and oscillating particle systems and the commutative resolvent algebra.
+In Section \ref{classical dynamical system resolvent} the Hamiltonian dynamics is introduced for which we show in Section \ref{Sect:finite cases} that it leaves invariant the commutative resolvent algebra in the case of finite systems.
+Secondly, by use of a summability condition on the interactions, this result is extended to infinite systems by means of Theorem \ref{thm: CR stable} in Section \ref{Section: infinite dynamics}.
+In Section \ref{Sec:strong continuity}, strong continuity of the time evolution on certain subalgebras yields our final result, Theorem \ref{thm: final goal}.
+We discuss our findings and future prospects in Section \ref{sct:Discussion}.